LauYeeYu/RV32I-CPU/docs/cache.md

 the [Data Cache module](#data-cache) and send it through the `dataOut` signal (the `dataOutValid` is high then).

+When the dcache module encounters IO port data, the cache module will handle this request instead.

 ## Instruction Cache

 The Instruction Cache module is located at `src/icache.v`.